 You must do this within 15 working days of the date on the original response you received.

-A ‘scrutiny panel’ will independently review the handling of your complaint.
-They will let you know the outcome within 30 working days of you asking for a review.
+You will know the outcome within 30 working days of you asking for a review.

 If you’re still unhappy

 You can ask Independent Complaints Adjudication Service for Ofsted (ICASO) to review the case.

 You must do this within 3 months of the date on Ofsted’s written response to the internal review.

 ICASO cannot change the outcome of the complaint, but it can make recommendations to Ofsted.

 If you’re an individual or a private organisation and you’re unhappy with ICASO’s review, you can also complain to the Parliamentary and Health Service Ombudsman.
 They do not handle complaints from public organisations, for example state schools.